Yaciuk/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 * Explain how `this` works in JavaScript.

+When an Execution Context (lexical env) is created there is a variable env, the outer env, and an automatically included JS object called this.
+This can be different depending how the function itself is invoked.

 this is a keyword in JavaScript that is a property of an execution context.
 Its main use is in functions and constructors.

 https://stackoverflow.com/questions/3127429/how-does-the-this-keyword-work